ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-01-06-balanced-organization.md

 categories: thoughts
 abstract: The agile manifesto defines a collobaration culture.
 But what if your current environment culture is not collaborative?
 This article describes alternatives to go ahead into the agile direction.
 ---
 For those of us being part of the agile movement, many consider a collaboration culture as a worthwile goal for any organization and even further assume this goal is shared by the members of those organizations.

 This assumption is false.

-For any organization lacking the heritage of a collaboration culture, turning towards agile will bring only limited results without understanding what is going on behind the scenes.
+For a organization lacking the heritage of a collaboration culture, turning towards agile will bring only limited results without understanding what is going on behind the scenes.

 In general, William Schneider admits the possibility of a culture transformation, but he is also pointing out the difficulty, the risk and the long-term nature (more than 10 years) of such an endeavor [Schneider 2000].
 Schneider believes that at least 75% of the management needs to be convinced about it.
 For this kind of conviction John Kotter coined the phrase *sense of urgency,* [Kotter 1996].
 Such conditions are seldom to be found.